Regulator Response

 12 January 2026 (Concern 01)

 [REDACTED] emailed me, stating "We note from the information that you have provided that the charity in their email of 7 November 2025 has encouraged you to continue to engage with them to try to resolve your concerns.", "We appreciate that sometimes decisions made by trustees of charities may not have universal support.
-This includes where someone is unhappy with the way a charity has handled their complaint about its service or operations", and "We do not consider that it provides evidence of a level of risk that would justify action by the Commission at this time."
+This includes where someone is unhappy with the way a charity has handled their complaint about its service or operations", and "We do not consider that it provides evidence of a level of risk that would justify action by the Commission at this time.".
+I entered into the complaints procedure, as the Commission failed to assess and address my key concerns.

 18 January 2026 (Concern 05)